vikseriq/vuelab/readme.md

 Additionally it uses [lessphp](https://leafo.net/lessphp/) for processing less.

-Note that ES6/`module exports` not supported – we do not process nor evaluate js on server side, only composing `*.vue` into valid ES5 scripts and boot instances.
+Note that ES6/`module exports` not supported – loader do not process nor evaluate js on server side, only composing `*.vue` into valid ES5 scripts and boot instances.

+Template compilation relies on Vue built-in template compiler, so you **must use** full version of Vue lib, not runtime-only.

 # Usage